 I don’t suggest that you try to overtake the comment thread and answer everybody’s questions, you want it to be respectful of their feed, but it can give you ideas for questions that you can answer in your own content on your own feed.

-#5 - Another way is to look through popular YouTube videos.
 YouTube is another search engine.
 Any type of search engine is going to be a great way for you to find questions that people have problems that they want solved.
 Just like I said on Google, you can go do the same thing in YouTube.
 Type in questions.
-They're going to give you suggested videos, go to one of those videos.
-They'll give you other suggested videos and these can help you come up with problems that you can solve for your people.
+They’re going to give you suggested videos, go to one of those videos.
+They’ll give you other suggested videos and these can help you come up with problems that you can solve for your people.

 The same thing works on Pinterest.
 Did you know this?
 If you go into Pinterest and you type in Website design, they’re going to give you suggestions for ways to complete that phrase.
 Things you could add on to that phrase to make it more specific.
 You can do that over and over and over again.

-#6 - Another great place is when you get a thank you email or a thank you message.
 We all get these occasionally.
-Sometimes people send us an email and say, "Hey, this really helped me.
-This podcast episode was particularly impactful, or this product helped me do X, Y, Z." You know that you now solved a problem for somebody.
+Sometimes people send us an email and say, “Hey, this really helped me.
+This podcast episode was particularly impactful, or this product helped me do X, Y, Z.” You know that you now solved a problem for somebody.
 You can go talk about that topic multiple times, take it from different angles and tackle that topic again, because you know that it is going to truly help people.

-#7 - The same can be done by using your analytics.
 Your analytics are basically your audience voting for what they think is the most helpful.
 If you have a particular Instagram post that has done exceptionally well, think of another way you can attack that topic.
 How else can you answer that question?
-How else can you solve the problem that that post is solving for people because it's popular.
+How else can you solve the problem that that post is solving for people because it’s popular.

-#8 - Last, and most importantly, I believe the Holy Ghost can give you content ideas.
-I do.
 I believe he does this for me all the time.
 Especially when my focus is truly on helping you solve your problems.
 When that is my focus, how can I help these people that I care about?
 These people that have chosen to follow me that have put their trust in me?
 Heavenly Father, how can I help them?
 What do they need right now?
 I believe that your Father in heaven will answer that question for you through the Holy Ghost.

 I get ideas all the time that feel completely random and out of nowhere.
 And I add them to my content bank and I believe that very often those ideas have come from the Holy Ghost.